 Are You in Need of an Oral Screening?

 You can trust Drs.
-Steinberg and Nick to provide you with outstanding care.
+Steinberg, Nick and Figueroa to provide you with outstanding care.
 Contact us to learn more about your treatment options.

 These lesions can range from a small size to a very large size.
 Again, luckily most jaw cysts and tumors are benign.
 Treatment depends on what the diagnosis is and the size and location of the cyst or tumor.
 Both Drs.
-Steinberg & Nick have extensive experience in treating these types of problems.
+Steinberg, Nick & Figueroa have extensive experience in treating these types of problems.

 After removal of a larger cyst or tumor, Drs.
-Steinberg & Nick are able to reconstruct the area involved so that missing bone structure and any lost teeth may be replaced.
+Steinberg, Nick & Figueroa are able to reconstruct the area involved so that missing bone structure and any lost teeth may be replaced.
 Our goal is to restore normal facial form and function.

 Some other swellings around the jaws are caused by infections.
 Infections can be small and localized to one tooth or be large like an abscess involving a large area around the jaw.